 An investment in our securities involves a substantial risk of loss.
 You should carefully consider these risk factors, together with all of the other information included or incorporated by reference in this prospectus supplement and the accompanying prospectus, as modified and superseded pursuant to Rule 412 under the Securities Act, before you decide to invest in our securities.
 The occurrence of any of the following risks could harm our business.
 In that case, the trading price of our common stock could decline, and you may lose all or part of your investment.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also impair our operations.
-You should also refer to the other information contained in this prospectus supplement and the accompanying prospectus or incorporated by reference herein and therein, including our financial statements and the notes to those statements and the information set forth under the heading "Note Regarding Forward-Looking Statements."
+You should also refer to the other information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus, including our financial statements and the notes to those statements and the information set forth under the heading "Note Regarding Forward-Looking Statements."